 Start R and type install.packages("Haplin")

-Haplin will then be installed automatically over the
+Haplin will then be fetched from the CRAN repository and

-To start using Haplin, use the R command library(Haplin).
+To use Haplin in an R session, use the R command library(Haplin).

 Haplin is then loaded and ready for use.